Caravan cleaning: how to clean a mattressBy Clark Rubber | 17th October, 2019

-If you're travelling Australia in a caravan or you just like to get out of the city at the weekends, you'll know how important a good caravan mattress is for helping you to sleep soundly.
+If you are travelling Australia in a caravan or you just like to get out of the city on the weekends, you will know how important the right caravan mattress is for helping you get a good night’s sleep.
 But are you cleaning it as often as you need to?

 Mattresses are the perfect breeding grounds for harmful bacteria and allergy-causing dust mites, especially if the mattress is subject to dust and sweat.
 That's why knowing how to clean your mattress is so important.

 Wet cleaning should be avoided when cleaning a caravan mattress, as it can take a long time to dry and cause new problems such as mould and mildew forming.
-Instead, regular vacuuming is the best way to clean a mattress from dust, dust mites and many forms of bacteria.
+Regular vacuuming is the best way to clean a mattress of dust, dust mites and many forms of bacteria.

 You should aim to vacuum your mattress every month if you use it regularly, taking your time to remove as much dirt as possible.
 If someone in the caravan has allergies, you should vacuum the mattress every time you change the sheets.